crispamares/helio/README.md

 - Scales
 - Layers
 - Axis
+- Legends
 - Interactions

-- First backend in SVG for easy debugging
+- [x] First backend in SVG for easy debugging
-- Create a raster backend in Rust with the API of html5 canvas
+- [ ] Create a raster backend in Rust with the API of html5 canvas
-- Use the html5 canvas so it can be compiled to Wasm and draw using the browser's canvas.
+- [ ] Use the html5 canvas so it can be compiled to Wasm and draw using the browser's canvas.